Mission Heights Uniform Policy

 To help create an environment conducive to learning, students at Mission Heights Preparatory are required to wear uniforms.
 A dress code encourages students to express their individuality though personality and academic achievements, not outward appearances.

-Business Casual: Tan/Khaki or Black Colored Dress Bottoms
+Business Casual: Tan/Khaki, Gray or Black Colored Dress Bottoms

 Gray, Black, or Purple Mission Heights Prep Polo with MHP logo.

 Any jacket, cover-ups/pullover garment that is worn at school (sweater, sweater vest, sweatshirt, hoodie, etc) must have an approved MHP logo.

 * Hoods must be off the head while on campus

 * On very cold days, students who walk, bike, etc. may need to wear sweat pants or additional clothing over their school uniform on the way to and from school.
 However any clothing that does not meet dress code requirements must be removed before school begins.

 Other dress code rules: